 Grants - The Foundation funds several research grants each year.
 These awards are for doctors or researchers doing work in the field of multiple myeloma.
 These grants are awarded annually as one-year awards and are accrued when approved by the Board.
-During the year ended September 30, 2016, the Foundation awarded \$544,738 in grants.
+During the year ended September 30, 2017, the Foundation accrued \$525,387 in grant awards.
 The payment of research grants is subject to the grant recipient performing the proposed work, providing a report, and submitting request for payment.